averieyy/terminoppgave-host-24/README.md

 <summary>Creating the database</summary>

-> [!NOTE]
-> Make sure you have the latest version on Postgresql installed.
+Make sure you have the latest version of PostgreSQL installed.

 Create a postgres database.
 Usually, you can do this by running `createdb <database>`, but in some cases, this command is not available.
 If it isn't, simply open a psql shell an type in
 ```sql